Considering I work in reach of tens of thousands of bottles of e-liquid, I’m still pretty good at running out of e-liquid when I’m NOT at work.

 The Uwell Caliburn is a good option here.
 Coming with a wattage output of 11 watts, it is very economical with e-liquid but also provides a great flavour.
 Alternatively, consider the Innokin GO s, which comes with an output of 13 watts but still provides a satisfying throat hit.

 3. Use a lower power output

 Whether you use wattage, voltage or temperature control, if you’re on your last bottle of e-liquid, you want to take the power down as low as possible.

 Simply put, the more power you use, the more e-liquid you vaporise and the faster you will go through your supplies.

 4. Use a high resistance coil

-If you use low wattage settings with a low resistance coil (below 1.0Ω), you’re unlikely to get either much vapour or much throat hit.
+If you use low wattage settings with a low resistance coil (below 1.0Ω), you’re unlikely to get much vapour or much of a throat hit.

 Low resistance coils require more power to work effectively, so for efficient vaping and to retain a satisfying vape, switch to a higher resistance coil.

 5. Use a higher nicotine strength

 Scientists like Konstantinos Farsalinos have advised vapers to use high nicotine e-liquids for some time.
 The thing is, we often think we are reducing our nicotine intake when we switch to a lower nicotine strength, but sometimes we are just vaping more.